lutris/dobharchu/README.rst

         --runtime icons

 This will recursively scan a folder and add every file as a component, prefixed by `url-prefix` and add them as runtime component.
+The files must already be present on the remote location and should be an up to date representation of the folder you are scanning.

+In the above example, icons are stored in a git repository.
+This makes it easy to sync files locally.